 - ALLFED’s research priorities and Effective Theses topic ideas - 2019

-- Crucial questions for longtermists - Michael Aird (me) for Convergence Analysis, work in progress
+- Crucial questions for longtermists - Michael Aird for Convergence Analysis, 2020

 - Open Research Questions - Center for Reducing Suffering, no date

 - Some history topics it might be very valuable to investigate - Michael Aird, 2020

 - Questions related to moral circles that are listed at the end of this post and in this comment - Michael Aird, 2020